dspig/file-manager/README.md

 Tests can be run with the command `mix test`.

 Note: Many of the tests are [doctests](https://hexdocs.pm/elixir/main/docs-tests-and-with.html#doctests) and double as inline documentation.

+## Caveats, etc.

+There are features I wasn't able to implement or shortcuts I took in my implementation.
+The following are some explanations.

+- **Non-async tests** The `Storage` GenServer is a singleton, making it difficult to have different test files run asynchronously.
+I took the shortcut of making all tests synchronous.
+Given more time, I would probably try to implement something similar to Ecto sandboxes, enabling each test to run independently from other tests.